cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 |Sections| 26 | 54 |
 |Appendices| 2| 15 |

-Table 1: The number of each types of content per regulation.
+Table 1: The number of each type of content per regulation.

-Regulation E is 1.5 MB on disk, while Z is almost ten times larger at 11MB when the text of both is represented as a pretty-printed JSON trees (not including images).
-That's a lot of text, in comparision War and Peace by Leo Tolstoy is 3.1 MB.
-The fact that Z is significantly longer of a regulation than E drove almost every aspect of what we did over the next six months, especially when it came to actually getting all the content together.
+Regulation E is 1.5 MB on disk, while Z is almost ten times larger at 11MB when both texts are represented as a pretty-printed JSON trees (not including images).
+That's a lot of text; in comparison, War and Peace by Leo Tolstoy is 3.1 MB.
+The fact that Z is a significantly longer regulation than E drove almost every aspect of what we did over the next six months, especially when it came to actually getting all the content together.